Hanabi-Live/hanabi-live/docs/INSTALL.md

 * `cd "$GOPATH/src/github.com/Zamiell/hanabi-live"`
 * `go run src/*.go`
   * `sudo` might be necessary to run this command because the server listens on port 80 and/or 443.
-  * If you are on Windows, this command must be run in PowerShell (as opposed to a "normal" command prompt); otherwise,  the `*` file substitution will not work.
+  * If you are on Windows, run this command in Git Bash, as the `*` file substitution will not work in a normal command prompt.

 <br />